 A recent post by Paul Karlsgodt of Class Action Blawg suggests that the need for international class arbitration is growing.
 As the size and incidence of international transactions continues to grow in an increasingly globalized economy, the need for methods of redress for collective harm will follow suit because the “scale of commerce drives the scale of mass harms.”
 Harm needs a remedy, and even countries resistant to change will be forced to answer increasing calls for collective redress.

 What is there to guarantee that governments will use class arbitration to answer this growing need?
 Not much—however, as Strong suggests, class arbitration “may be particularly well suited to address international disputes.”
 Arbitration often solves some of the more difficult problems associated with large, multi-national conflicts, like “identifying a single forum that has jurisdiction over the entire dispute” and providing a remedy that is “easily enforceable in one or more states.”
 Handling the dispute in one forum not only ensures efficiency by “[decreasing] the likelihood of additional dispute resolution proceedings,” but also encourages a more just result and allows for a more realistic, manageable “single global settlement.”

-, Professor Strong suggests that the Permanent Court of Arbitration (“PCA”) could play a significant role in the expansion of international class arbitration.
+Furthermore, in a newly published article, Professor Strong suggests that the Permanent Court of Arbitration (“PCA”) could play a significant role in the expansion of international class arbitration.
 With the PCA and other international arbitration organizations firmly established, it seems likely that increasing need for remedies to collective harm will find a natural home in international class arbitration.

 So, is international class arbitration dead?
 The answer seems to be a resounding “no”.
 On the contrary, conditions are present for international class arbitration to experience profound growth in coming years as governments start to catch up to continuing expansion in international business.